-The short lasting in vitro antitumoral treatment of the HEp-2p and HeLa human cancerous cells with the active cytostatic biopreparations have induced an inhibitory impact upon Na^+-K^+ -depending electrogenic pump
+The short lasting in vitro antitumoral treatment of the HEp-2p and HeLa human cancerous cells with the active cytostatic biopreparations of furostanolic glycoside nature have induced an inhibitory impact upon Na^+-K^+ -depending electrogenic pump.

 The decreased ATP enzymatic hydrolysis has negative consequences upon the active membranary transport of Na^+ and K^+ , as well as on cell metabolic processes.